SSchwaiger/aws-eks-overlay/README.md

 If you want to see the internal metrics collected by Prometheus, you can start by importing a Kubernetes dashboard into Grafana, e.g. https://grafana.com/grafana/dashboards/6417

-If you want to remove all KubePlatform resources from the cluster, simplly use the following command:
+If you want to remove all KubePlatform resources from the cluster, simply use the following command:

 ```
 kubectl delete -k aws-eks-overlay